Welcome to the English Department at Moorpark College

 Every course also has specified outcomes to be assessed regularly, to ensure that students are actually learning what instructors intend them to learn.
 Here are the CLO’s for this course:

-- identify and describe important issues, themes, authors, and works of English literature in the period.
+- identify and discuss important issues, themes, and historical and cultural contexts in the works of British literature in the period.

 ENGL M17: Official Course Description and Objectives